hugojal/Applying-Topological-Data-Analysis-to-Alzheimer-s-Disease-Diagnosis-from-MRI/README.md

-👩‍🔬This repository proposes eleven machine learning algorithms that succesfully classify the presence of Alzheimer's Disease based on brain morphologies.
-This model is trained on the oasis longitudinal dataset (https://www.kaggle.com/datasets/jboysen/mri-and-alzheimers).
-The models achieve accuracies of 81-93%.
+👩‍🔬This repository proposes five machine learning algorithms that succesfully classify the presence of Alzheimer's Disease based on brain morphologies.
+This model is trained on the ADNI1:Complete 1Yr 1.5T dataset.
 The models were run on Google Collab.

-🧑‍🔬The models published so far served as an exploration of the field and allowed us to familiarize ourselves with the bibliography available.
-We are now working under the supervision of Dr.Leming on the development of 3D-Topological Data Analysis (TDA) to analyze the ADNI 3Y 1.5T dataset.
+🧑‍🔬Under the supervision of Dr.Leming, we developed a Linear TDA model with Gudhi Library that obtained an accuracy score of 83.9% and a Stochastic TDA model with Persistence Images that obtained a score of 94.85%.